 Diddy, freak offs, and the nuances of oppression

-A rap mogul's downfall reminds us that using power and influence to oppress others isn’t a white thing; it’s a human thing
+A hip hop mogul's downfall reminds us that using power and influence to oppress others isn’t a white thing; it’s a human thing

 I’m not ashamed to admit that I’ve been out of the loop on the Sean “Diddy” Combs train wreck.
 With the First Amendment hanging in the balance and the most anticipated election in decades less than a month away, tracking the implosion of a depraved, tantrum-throwing sex abuser has been fairly low on my list of priorities.
 When news first broke of Diddy’s arrest, I yawned and tossed the story into the file marked “Entertainment Monsters Who Got a Free Pass for Decades” (squeezed somewhere between Harvey Weinstein and Bill Cosby).